 Actively engage in challenges

-While tutors can provide excellent help for your needs, it’s important to remember that you have to make progress yourself.
+While online tutors can provide excellent help for your needs, it’s important to remember that you have to make progress yourself.
 While they can guide you in the right direction, you have to do the work.

 The same goes for your life coach.
 When encountering difficult moments, you’re the one facing the situation.
 Tutors and life coaches can only act as your mentor, and you can tell that you’ve found the right one if they encourage you to face challenges actively.